dangerousdan/further-tech-test/README.md

 - Dates: `date-fns` & `@date-fns/tz`
 - Styles: `tailwind` and `clsx`
-- Validation: `superstruct` (ran out of time)

 ## Description

 React component creates a WebRequest object for each table row, which contains dates and times as strings

-On input change, each request is validated by:
+On input change, the row is revalidated by:

+- setting the correct timezone based on location
-- converting dates into date objects in the Europe/London timezone
+- converting dates and times into date objects in the Europe/London timezone
-- calculates latest approval time, based on the TOS and request source
+- calculating latest approval time, based on the TOS and request source
-- calculates actual refund time based on opening hours
+- calculating actual refund time based on opening hours

+The response returns an isValid boolean, along with either:

-- dates are compared, to return a bool
+- a latestApprovalDate and adjustedRefundRequestDate
+- an error string to say what went wrong

 # Notes

 - The table is created with CSS grid, rather than HTML tables.
 Tables are old-school and it's easier to do things like animations with css grid layouts.
-- Bank holidays aren't considered
+- Bank holidays aren't considered in this solution
 - I planned for some nice input validation and error reporting, but for now, it only checks that generated Date objects are valid dates.
 This is enough as an MVC, but ideally, we should be validating all fields.
 - GMT dates are converted to Europe/London.
 This was unspecified in the brief.